0x06K/bug-hunting-fundamentals/README.md

 ## bug-hunting-fundamentals
-- In this repo i will be working on absolute web-pentesting-fundamentals.
+- In this repo, I will focus on the fundamentals of web penetration testing.
-- I will build things from scratch to grasp the core concepts.
+- I will build everything from scratch to fully grasp the core concepts.